 Keep reading to find out what these shipping industry terms mean and how they might affect the cost of your freight shipping.
-Then contact the team at Amware to find out how you could save on your LTL and FTL shipping by using a third party logistics company.
+Then contact the team at Amware to find out how you can save on LTL pricing.

 What’s the difference between AMC, CMC, and MIN?